awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 There are two steps to testing your Lambda function: standalone testing and integration testing\.

 **Test standalone functionality**
 Before you add your Lambda function to CloudFront, make sure to test the functionality first by using the testing capabilities in the Lambda console or by using other methods\.
-For more information, see [Create the Lambda Function and Test It Manually](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-upload-deployment-pkg.html) in the AWS Lambda Developer Guide\.
+For more information about testing in the Lambda console, see the *Invoke the Lambda Function and Verify Results, Logs, and Metrics* section in [ Create a Lambda Function with the Console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) in the *AWS Lambda Developer Guide*\.

 **Test your function's operation in CloudFront**
 It's important to complete integration testing, where your function is associated with a distribution and runs based on a CloudFront event\.
 Make sure that the function is triggered for the right event, and returns a response that is valid and correct for CloudFront\.
 For example, make sure that the event structure correct, that only valid headers are included, and so on\.